MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/accounts.md

 - **Last seen**: The **last seen** filter enables you to find accounts that are dormant and whose users haven't performed any activities in a while.

-- **Organization/Department**: Enables you to filter for members of specific Azure Active Directory or Office 365 organizational groups.
+- **Organization/Department**: Enables you to filter for members of specific organizational groups defined in your connected apps.

 - **User group**: Enables you to filter for members of user groups in Cloud App Security - both built-in user groups and imported user groups.